wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/2-create-custom-connector-with-apim.md

 ![New Connection][image-14]

-## Test Custom Connector ##

-You may want to test your custom connector whether it works as expected or not.
-Go back to the `Custom Connectors` menu and click the `🖋` button at the right-hand side again.

-![Update Custom Connector][image-09]

-Click the `4.
-Test` tab, and you will see the connector has an active connection.

-![Custom Connector Test Tab][image-15]

-Choose the first operation at the left-hand side and click the `Test operation` button and you will see the result that the connector works as expected.

-![Custom Connector Test Operation][image-16]

-You have completed creating and testing a custom connector for the inventory management.
+You have completed creating a custom connector for the inventory management.

 ## Key Takeaways ##